x157/x157.github.io/UE5/LyraStarterGame/index.md

 The cost to us is simply to learn how they've put things together, and furthermore how to extend the framework they've built.

 # Step 1: Create a GameFeature Plugin

 It seems Epic intends for us to create a plugin and contain all of our own source and content there, such that they can eventually (how!?) update the LyraStarterGame code and content they've provided with additions, bug fixes, etc.

 [How To Create a GameFeature Plugin](./How-To-Create-a-GameFeature-Plugin)

 # Step 2: Create New Map

 # Step 3: Create New Experience

 Set this as the default experience to load in your new map.

 # Step 4: Change Front-end to show this new experience

 Create user-facing experience to accomplish this (?)

+# Step 5: Your guess is as good as mine! :D

+Currently working toward this.
+Will update more as I learn more.

 # References